LukaDjordjevic/camlin-test/README.md

 # camlin-test

-This is a homewrk app for a senior fronend developer position application by Luka Djordjevic.
+This is a homewrk app for a senior fronend developer position application by Luka Djordjevic (lulo.djordjevic@gmail.com).

 ## Installation instruction